braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/content_cards/customization/handling_clicks_manually.md

 platform:
   - Android
   - FireOS
-description: "This article covers customization options for your Content Cards in your Android application."
+description: "This article covers how to handle Content Card clicks manually in your Android ofr FireOS application."
 channel:
   - content cards

 ---

-# Custom Content Cards click listener
+# Handling clicks manually

 You can handle Content Cards clicks manually by setting a custom click listener.
 This enables use cases such as selectively using the native web browser to open web links.